If you have been around any large cities like Los Angeles, you have most likely...

 - Taking time off in the event a family member is called to active military duty, or

 - Taking time off to take care of a seriously injured or sick family member in the military.

-Under the Family and Medical Leave Act (FMLA), employees may file for leave for the above mentioned family emergencies.
-However, in order to prevent abuse of the FMLA benefits, there are minimum standards you need to comply with in order to be eligible under the law, among them are as follows:
+Under the Family and Medical Leave Act (FMLA), employees may file for leave for the family emergencies mentioned above.
+However, to prevent abuse of the FMLA benefits, there are minimum standards you need to comply with to be eligible under the law, among them are as follows:

 - Must have worked for your employer for at least 12 months;

 - Must have at least worked a total of 1,250 hours during the 12-month period; and

-- Must have been worked at a workplace that has at least 50 employees within a 75-mile radius.
+- Must have been working at a workplace that has at least 50 employees within a 75-mile radius.

 Also, note that the 12 months do not need to be consecutive for as long as the criteria discussed above are fulfilled.
-As mentioned above, there is also a similar law specifically enacted for California employees.
-Under California Family Rights Act (CFRA) an employer cannot deny an employee the right to take emergency leave on account of the above reasons.
+As mentioned above, there is also a similar law enacted specifically for California employees.
+This law is the California Family Rights Act (CFRA), and it states that an employer cannot deny an employee the right to take emergency leave on account of the above reasons.

 Routine preventive physical examinations are also excluded from the prevailing laws.
 The same applies to common health problems of your family like coughs and colds.
 These ailments are not considered as family emergencies serious enough to claim and merit leaves under FMLA or CFRA.